 Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Income.
-The Company recognized net foreign currency transaction losses of \$232 in the year ending March 31, 2012, net foreign currency transaction losses of \$623 in the year ending March 31, 2011, and net foreign currency transaction losses of \$647 in the year ending March 31, 2010.
+The Company recognized net foreign currency transaction losses of \$275, \$232 and \$623 in the years ended March 31, 2013, March 31, 2012 and March 31, 2011, respectively.
 The net foreign currency transaction gains and losses recorded in "General and administrative expenses" include settlement gains and losses on forward contracts disclosed below.

 To date, the Company has selectively hedged its exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
 The duration of forward contracts utilized for hedging the Company's balance sheet exposure is generally one to three months.
-As of March 31, 2012 and March 31, 2011, the Company did not have any forward contracts outstanding.
-The Company recorded net realized gains of \$37 and net realized losses of \$48 in general and administrative expenses related to the settlement of a forward exchange contracts in the years ending March 31, 2012 and 2011, respectively.
+As of March 31, 2013 and March 31, 2012, the Company did not have any forward contracts outstanding.
+The Company recorded net realized losses of \$152 and net realized gains of \$37 in general and administrative expenses related to the settlement of a forward exchange contracts in the years ended March 31, 2012, respectively.
 In the future, the Company may enter into additional foreign currency-based hedging contracts to reduce its exposure to significant fluctuations in currency exchange rates on the balance sheet.